The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 Development mode makes this invisible.
 Everything "just works" because your development server is configured to handle it.
 But production deployment reveals the truth: your server has no idea those routes exist.

-The principle: Client-side routing isn't about changing how pages load.
+The Principle: Client-side routing isn't about changing how pages load.
 It's about changing who decides what loads—shifting that responsibility from the server to the browser.
 And that shift requires a fundamental change in how your server responds to requests.

 Understanding the Two Routing Paradigms

-Paradigm #1: Traditional Multi-Page Applications — The Server Decides
+The Server Decides

 ↓